Dr. ARod's Art

 Stainless steel, with used bicycle wheels, colored acrylic, and glass.

 This spinning collection of windmills made from bicycle parts is designed to celebrate the freedom of movement the bicycle provides to everyone along the Atlanta BeltLine.
-Permanently installed in Midtown Atlanta along the BeltLine corridor near Greenwood Avenue, Whirling Wheels consists of five individual kinetic sculptures (the largest of which is pictured here), and has been spinning in the wind for a decade!
+Permanently installed in Midtown Atlanta along the BeltLine corridor near Greenwood Avenue, Whirling Wheels consists of five individual kinetic sculptures (the largest of which is pictured here), and has been spinning in the wind for over a decade!

 A series of four giant and colorful pinwheels, installed along the East Side Trail in a collaborative effort between Dr. ARod's Art and "The Knitterati" (an eclectic group of knitters and crocheters).
 Together they created a series of whimsical sculptures to showcase the textiles in a unique and interesting way through Dr. ARod's kinetic art.
 Spinning Yarns was de-installed in August of 2015 after a full year out in the weather to make room for artwork by other BeltLine artists.